Dotneteer/kliveide/docs/_posts/getting-started/2020-08-01-use-the-ide.md

 ![Z80 code]({{ site.baseurl }}/assets/images/tutorials/ide-in-action.png)

-> *Note*: Currently, Klive does not support hiding the sidebar.
-In a future release, this feature will be available.

 ## The Two Windows of Klive

 Klive has been developed with the Electron Shell, an excellent multi-platform framework from the Github team.
 This tool made it easy to have a single codebase that works on Linux, Mac, and Windows without worrying about creating too many code lines to handle platform-specific features.